The Last Large-Size US Currency: A Ninety-Six Year Legacy

 Why the Switch Happened in 1929

-The Bureau of Engraving and Printing had been studying ways to reduce currency production costs for years.
-By the late 1920s, the numbers were compelling.
-Switching to smaller notes would save approximately 35% on paper costs alone.
-With billions of notes printed annually, these savings added up quickly.
+The Bureau of Engraving and Printing had been running the numbers for years, and the math was compelling.
+Smaller notes meant approximately 35% savings on paper costs alone.
+With billions of notes printed annually, those savings added up to serious money.

 Types of Large-Size Notes

-Collectors today can pursue several distinct types of large-size currency, each with its own history and characteristics:
+Collectors today can pursue several distinct categories, each with its own history and collecting dynamics.

 Silver Certificates